appcelerator-archive/amp/docs/org.md

   -s, --server string   Specify server (host:port)

 Commands:
-  add         Add member to organization ls          List members rm          Remove member from organization role        Change member role
+  add         Add one or more members ls          List members rm          Remove one or more members role        Change member role

 Run 'amp org member COMMAND --help' for more information on a command.